European Americans: History

-Before the arrival of Europeans in the United States, the Native Americans predominantly inhabited the United States.
-The Native Americans died of European diseases such as small pox.
-Europeans killed an estimated 90% of Native Americans.
-The first Europeans to invade North America were the Spanish.
-The Spanish’s first invasion was in 1565 at St. Augustine, Florida.
-The most significant early explorers was from Spain Hernando De Soto, a Spanish explorer and conquistador who had accompanied Spanish conquistador Francisco Pizzaro during the his conquest of Peru.
-Leaving Havana, Cuba in 1539, De Soto's expedition landed in the state of Florida and ranged through the southeastern area in the United States as far as the Mississippi River in search of riches and fortune.
-Another Spaniard who initially explored the United States, Francisco Coronado, set out from the country Mexico in 1540 in search of the mythical Seven Cities of Cibola.
-Coronado's had traveled to Kansas and the Grand Canyon, but had failed to reveal the gold or treasure his men were looking for.
-Coronado left a gift of horses to the Plains Indians.
-Italian explorer Giovanni da Verrazano and Frenchman Jacques Cartier are other Europeans who initially explored the United States.
-The Spanish, viewed the French as a threat to their trade route along the Gulf Stream.
+Before the arrival of Europeans, Native Americans predominantly inhabited the United States.
+The earliest Europeans to colonize North America were the small number of Spaniards.
+The first Spanish colonization was in 1565 at St. Augustine, Florida.
+One of the most significant Spanish explorers was Hernando De Soto, a conquistador who accompanied Francisco Pizzaro during his conquest of the Inca Empire.

+Leaving Havana, Cuba, in 1539, De Soto's expedition landed in Florida.
+It explored the southeastern area of the United States.
+They reached as far as the Mississippi River in search of riches and fortune.
+Another Spaniard who explored the United States, Francisco Vázquez de Coronado, set out from New Spain in 1540 in search of the mythical Seven Cities of Gold.
+Coronado's expedition traveled to Kansas and the Grand Canyon but failed to discover gold or treasure.
+However, Coronado left a gift of horses to the Plains Indians.
+Italian explorer Giovanni da Verrazano and Frenchman Jacques Cartier are other Europeans who explored the United States.
+The Spaniards viewed the French as threatening their trade route along the Gulf Stream.

-Since 1607, some 57 million immigrants have come to the United States from other lands.
-Approximately 10 million passed through on their way to some other place or returned to their original homelands, leaving a net gain of some 47 million people.
+Since 1607, some 57 million immigrants from other lands have come to the United States.
+Approximately 10 million passed through on their way to some other place or returned to their homelands, leaving a net gain of 47 million people.

 Shifts in European migration

-Before 1881, the vast majority of immigrants, almost 86% of the total, arrived from northwest Europe, principally Great Britain, Ireland, Germany, and Scandinavia, known as "Old Immigration".
-The years between 1881 and 1893 the pattern shifted, in the sources of U.S. "New Immigration".

-Between 1894 and 1914, immigrants from southern, central, and eastern Europe accounted for 69% of the total.
+Before 1881, the vast majority of immigrants, almost 86% of the total, arrived from Northwestern Europe, principally Great Britain, Ireland, Germany, and Scandinavia, known as "Old Immigration".
+Between 1881 and 1893, the pattern shifted in the sources of U.S. "New Immigration."
+Between 1894 and 1914, immigrants from Central, Eastern, and Southern Europe accounted for 69% of the total.
 Prior to 1960, the overwhelming majority came from Europe or of European descent from Canada.
-Immigration from Europe as a proportion of new arrivals has been in decline since the mid-20th century, with 75.0% of the total foreign-born population born in Europe compared to 12.1% recorded in the 2010 census.
+Immigration from Europe as a proportion of new arrivals has declined since the mid-20th century, with 75.0% of the total foreign-born population born in Europe compared to 12.1% recorded in the 2010 census.